Gosport War Memorial Hospital

-Gosport War Memorial Hospital is a hospital in Gosport, Hampshire, England, part of the Southern Health NHS Foundation Trust.
+Gosport War Memorial Hospital is a hospital in Gosport, Hampshire, England, formerly part of the Southern Health NHS Foundation Trust but now part of Hampshire and Isle of Wight Healthcare NHS Foundation Trust.

 History

 Early history

 The hospital was built as a memorial to members of the Portsmouth Division of the Royal Marine Light Infantry based at Forton Barracks who had died in the First World War.
 Its foundation stone was laid by Field Marshal Earl Haig on 3 July 1921.
 The hospital opened on 19 April 1923.
 The East Wing was added in 1932 and the Canon Landon memorial clock, which recognised the life of Canon Guy Landon, Rector of Alverstoke from 1907 to 1947, was added following his death.

 NHS

 The hospital joined the National Health Service in 1948.
 New out-patient and accident and emergency departments were added in 1963 and a physical medicine and x-ray facility was added in 1966.
 A petition with 20,000 signatures prevented the hospital from closing in the early 1980s.
 In 1991 £10.5m provided to create a new community hospital for Gosport was used to extend the hospital, the work being completed in 1995.
 This provided beds for General Practitioner, elderly mental health, and maternity services, as well as two new day hospitals.
 (Note: Within the context of this site several independent unit buildings appear referred to as hospitals.)